rjwilson-LASP/PSH/README.md

 They also provided a SharedIt link to the PDF, which does not require access to SSR to open: [https://rdcu.be/c5I71](https://rdcu.be/c5I71)

-Figure 1 of the paper was created using the JupiterMag.Internal.JRMFig5() function of the Python [_JupiterMag Community Code_]([https://doi.org/10.5281/zenodo.6822191](https://github.com/mattkjames7/JupiterMag)), but during the publication process it gained a weird smear artifact when converted from our original PDF figure.
+Figure 1 of the paper was created using the _JupiterMag.Internal.JRMFig5()_ function of the Python [JupiterMag Community Code](https://github.com/mattkjames7/JupiterMag), but during the publication process it gained a weird smear artifact when converted from our original PDF figure.
 We spotted this too late to correct in the paper, but the _JupiterMag_ code does provide a clean output!
 Feel free to try it yourself.

 If using our codes in your study, please cite both our codes and this paper in your publications.